Skip to main content

 Failure to comply will result in dismissal from class

 NOTE: For safety and sanitation reasons, students will not be permitted to participate in a lab environment if they have improper footwear, no chef jacket, no chef pants, no hair restraint, no socks, a dirty uniform and/or poor personal hygiene.
-Other deficiencies will result in point deductions from the daily lab score.
+Other deficiencies will result in point deductions from daily lab scores.
 Students who are out of compliance with the uniform policy are allowed to rectify any issues prior to class.
 If the student needs to leave class to rectify a uniform infraction, penalties will be assessed.

 Baking kit